 Decide who will be in your HACCP team and complete the details in Form 1.1.

-Someone within the business should be trained in HACCP techniques and its application.
+Someone within the business should be trained in HACCP techniques and their application.

 The flowchart boxes need to be completed to indicate high-risk foods that are handled within the food